<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 Identify Shallow Comments

 Fake followers will also typically post shallow comments on your business's website.
 They may say things like "I like that" or "Awesome" with no follow-up on what they're talking about.
-They also can have obvious grammar and spelling errors.
+They might have obvious grammar and spelling errors.

 Beware of Inconsistency